geneowak/go-movie-reservation-api/README.md

 - **Abandoned hold recovery** — holds expire after 10 minutes and are reclaimed lazily on the next reservation attempt for that seat, so no background sweeper is required.

-Everything is generated or type-checked: SQL is written by hand in `sql/queries` and turned into typed Go by sqlc, and the schema is migrated by goose.
+Every query is authored as SQL in `sql/queries` and compiled into type-safe Go by sqlc, and the schema is migrated by goose.
+A malformed query fails at build time instead of in production.
 There is no ORM and no reflection-based query builder anywhere in the project.

 ---